tanem/karma-protractor-demo/README.md

 Protractor can be pointed at BrowserStack's running Selenium server, and we can also specify BrowserStack browsers to run our tests against.

 The default implementation uses a GitHub pages URL to serve up the content.
 Check out the `baseUrl` property in `protractor-bs.conf.js`.
 Update this according to where your site is available.
+You will probably also need to wrangle the entry point URL in `greeter.spec.js`.

 To run: